psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 Stone soup or St. Bernard's soup.

 The story goes that a beggar asked alms at a lordly mansion, but was told by the servants they had nothing to give him.
 "Sorry for it," said the man, "but will you let me boil a little water to make some soup of this stone?"
 This was so novel a proceeding, that the curiosity of the servants was aroused, and the man was readily furnished with saucepan, water, and a spoon.
 In he popped the stone, and begged for a little salt and pepper for flavouring.
-Stirring the water and tasting it. he said it would be the better for any fragments of meat and vegetables they might happen to have.
+Stirring the water and tasting it.
+He said it would be the better for any fragments of meat and vegetables they might happen to have.
 These were supplied, and ultimately he asked for a little ketchup or other sauce.
 When ready the servants tasted it, and declared that "stone soup" was excellent.

 This story, which was a great favourite in the 16th and 17th centuries, was told with many variations, horseshoes, nails, rams-horns, etc., taking the place of the stone as narrated above.
 ```